mateusmoutinho/Auto-Commit/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is released into the public domain under the Unlicense - see the LICENSE file for details.

 ## 🤝 Contributing